 Usually, when choosing this option, the number of subjects studied is reduced to 5-6, which allows you to spend more time each subject individually.
 Such a quantity of items is minimal, but does not affect the entry to the A-level or IB Diploma programs.
 When they arrive on them, the only unpleasant moment may be the student's desire to take a new subject, the study of which is preliminary necessary at the GCSE level.
 Traditionally, such subjects include foreign languages, history and music, but do not forget about the possible differences depending on the choice of educational institution.

 One obvious drawback of a one-year program of education is the insufficient breadth of the disciplines studied and the lack of time for adapting to new conditions.

 A one-year course assumes less financial costs, which is its undoubted advantage.

 Each of the programs has its pros and cons.
-The choice of the training option should depend on a sober assessment of the child's capabilities, goals, knowledge base, aspirations for self-education and the level of English language proficiency.
-Depending on these factors and the general situation, the choice of the training program should depend.
+The choice of the educational option should depend on a sober assessment of the student's capabilities, goals, knowledge base, aspirations for self-education and the level of English language proficiency.
+Depending on these factors and the general situation, the choice of the educational program should depend.

 The two-year course provides the opportunity to choose and study a large number of subjects, the gradual immersion of the child in the academic atmosphere of another country and the improvement of the English language.
 The one-year program is more suitable for applicants who clearly know their goals, having an excellent knowledge base and sufficient level of language proficiency.